 Where to Stay in Santorini in winter

-There is all sorts of accommodation to choose from whether you want a high-end spa hotel, a cozy boutique hotel or some simple self-catering accommodation.
+There are all sorts of accommodation to choose from whether you want a high-end spa hotel, a cozy boutique hotel, or some simple self-catering accommodation.
 Below are some places that have great reviews and look amazing.

 Winter Accommodation in Fira, Santorini

-De Sol Hotel & Spa – You might not be able to make use of the outdoor pool at this luxurious 5 star hotel in the Winter, but you will be able to enjoy pampering sessions at the spa and get tuck into delicious Mediterranean cuisine at the restaurant as you soak up the views over the caldera.
+De Sol Hotel & Spa – You might not be able to make use of the outdoor pool at this luxurious 5-star hotel in the Winter, but you will be able to enjoy pampering sessions at the spa and get tuck into delicious Mediterranean cuisine at the restaurant as you soak up the views over the caldera.
+Click here for more information and to book this hotel.

 Winter Accommodation in Oia, Santorini